-The Assessment Committee shall be responsible for guiding Mines in matters pertaining to assessment of the program educational objectives and program outcomes of its undergraduate program.
+The Assessment Committee shall be responsible for guiding Mines in matters pertaining to assessment of the institutional-level and program-level student learning outcomes of its undergraduate programs.
+The Committee will facilitate systematic and documented academic assessment processes that include ongoing evaluation, reflection, and improvement as integral components.
 In fulfilling its role, the committee will: